Teen shot in face while leaving her own birthday party, family says

-Breanna Keys was hit by a stray bullet Friday in the 500 block of Marianna Street just before 9:30 p.m.
-WREG went to the scene and found several vehicles with bullet holes in them.
+Breanna Keys was hit by a stray bullet Friday just before 9:30 p.m.
+Nexstar’s WREG went to the scene and found several vehicles with bullet holes in them.
 Her mother, Latrice Kennon, said Keys and her boyfriend were both struck while leaving her birthday party.

 “She didn’t deserve none of this because she was an innocent bystander,” Kennon said.
 “They were backing up.
 They made a left turn, and that’s when the shooting started happening out of nowhere.”